dreamineering/business-administration/docs/README.md

 ![outcome-driven-growth](https://drive.google.com/uc?id=1Rlxj3vrzZB4RxqqNb-ipk4J-DTcj8lUb)

-Are you struggling with priortising action for optimum growth?
+Are you struggling to prioritise action for optimum growth?
 Having a [cashflow forecast](https://drive.google.com/a/gensolve.com/uc?authuser=0&id=11f6rMWAp61vytiQfZq2xvCX2sOnvI2fn&export=download) is vital for running through various options to grow your business.
 We have created a workbook you can [download for free](https://drive.google.com/a/gensolve.com/uc?authuser=0&id=11f6rMWAp61vytiQfZq2xvCX2sOnvI2fn&export=download).

 If you need professional advice we would be happy to introduce you to our [network](./practice-journey/growth/coaching/) that specialise in your area of need.